nathanross/Rust-Catalogue/Better-Rust.md

 #Better rust

+An "awesome"-type list (like [awesome rust](https://github.com/kud1ing/awesome-rust)) focused on the most essential references and resources.

 ## Out of the Box

 Understand out-of-the-box lang and libstd features better to make better use of them in your code!